-If you are female, the healthcare team may ask you to have a pregnancy test as some procedures involve x-rays or medications that can be harmful to unborn babies.
+If you are female, the healthcare team may ask you to have a pregnancy test.
 Sometimes the test does not show an early-stage pregnancy so let the healthcare team know if you could be pregnant.

 If you take warfarin, clopidogrel or other blood-thinning medication, let the endoscopist (the person inserting the oesophageal stent) know at least 7 days before the procedure.